SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/dashboards.md

 ## Custom SLO Dashboards

-### SLO Ouptut Data as Log Messages
+### SLO Output Data as Log Messages

-Sumo Logic continuously computes data for your SLO behind the scenes.
-This data, which powers your SLO dashboard, is also made available as log messages, and can be used to build custom dashboards.
+Sumo Logic continuously computes data for your SLOs behind the scenes.
+This data, which powers your SLO dashboards, is also made available as log messages, and can be used to build custom dashboards.
 You can execute the following query to access your SLO data in logs:

 ```sql
 _view=sumologic_slo_output